 In addition, the District establishes the following goals for nutrition education:

-Nutrition education will be a Districtwide priority and will be integrated into other areas of the curriculum, as appropriate.
+Nutrition education will be a District-wide priority and will be integrated into other areas of the curriculum, as appropriate.

 Staff responsible for nutrition education will be adequately prepared and will participate in professional development activities to effectively deliver the program as planned.